 If you don’t have an expression in the first parameter, you probably don’t need the Power Automate “if “function.
 Why?
 Because if you don’t have an expression, the result will always be the same.
 So if it’s always the same, you don’t need it.
 For example:

 There’s only one exception where you have a variable in the first parameter.
 That variable can contain true or false, but if it’s the case, don’t forget to add a note explaining why you’re using a variable.

 It’s possible to nest, and it’s even recommended in some cases.
-But keep nesting to a minimal since the more layers you have, the harder it is to debug.
+But keep nesting to a minimum since the more layers you have, the harder it is to debug.
 Also, avoid nesting the expression—same reason as above.
-Analyzing an expression with a lot of nested layers will be hard when something goes wrong.
+Analyzing an expression with many nested layers will be hard when something goes wrong.

 Back to the Power Automate Function Reference.